cwoodall/pytrumpet/README.md

+# PyTrumpet: Play Trumpet With Python
-# TODO
+## TODO

-- Make exit elegantly
 - Make a script to install dependencies
-- Finish making frequncy ranges
 - test with a real mouthpiece.
 - Speed up frequency update/silence...
 Also some debouncing would be useful (slotting?)
+- Seperate into multiple files
+- Writeup a post on how it works.
+- Add a volume enveloping feature.

-# Dependencies
+## Dependencies

 - Python 2.7
 - Fluidsynth